-You are invited to participate in this survey as you have registered for the online course administered by Learn2Analyze Consortium.
+You are invited to participate in the Learn2Analyze MOOC Evaluation survey as you have registered for the online course administered by the Learn2Analyze Consortium.
 Your responses to this survey will help us to evaluate the Learn2Analyze MOOC and improve it in future versions.
 Your participation will involve completing two questionnaires: one at the beginning of the course (Pre-Course Survey) and one at the end (Post-Course Survey).

-In the Pre-Course Survey you will be asked to provide answers to a series of questions related to your demographics and general background, your motives for enrolling in the Learn2Analyze (L2A) MOOC and your existing competence level per "Educational Data Literacy (EDL) Competence Profile (CP) Statement" for each competence dimension of the Learn2Analyze EDL Competence framework.
+In the Pre-Course Survey, you will be asked to provide answers to a series of questions related to your demographics and general background, your background and attitude towards Gamification, your motives for enrolling in the Learn2Analyze (L2A) MOOC and your existing competence level per "Educational Data Literacy (EDL) Competence Profile (CP) Statement" for each competence dimension of the Learn2Analyze EDL Competence framework.